nhsconnect/ITK-FHIR-Pathology/pages/overview/overview_release_notes.md

 tags: [development]
 sidebar: overview_sidebar
 permalink: overview_release_notes.html
-summary: Summary release notes of the versions released in your project here Implementation Guide
+summary: Summary release notes of the versions released in FHIR National Pathology Implementation Guide
 ---

-{% include warning.html content="This **temporary** site is provided to assist with the development of the **Alpha** Your Project Here Specification and is being updated regularly.
-It is advised not to develop against these specifications until a formal announcement has been made." %}
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the FHIR National Pathology.
+This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

-## Alpha (draft) ##
+## 0.0.1-alpha ##
-This draft version includes implementation guidance to support the development of the your project here specification in preparation for a Beta release, supporting the following:

-- FHIR profiles developed using the [FHIR Release STU3](https://www.hl7.org/fhir/STU3/index.html) specification
-- [SNOMED CT](https://digital.nhs.uk/snomed-ct) coding support where applicable
+Project initialization